-Each share entitles the holder to one vote.
+According to the Articles of Association, each share entitles the holder to one vote.
 The Articles of Association contain no restrictions on the voting rights, and each shareholder can exercise his voting rights provided he was validly admitted to the General Meeting and his rights had not been suspended.
-The admission rules to the General Meeting are laid down in the Companies Code and in Articles 31 and 32 of the Articles of Association.
-Pursuant to Article 10 the Company is entitled to suspend the exercise of rights attaching to securities belonging to several owners.
+The admission rules to the General Meeting are laid down in the new Code on Companies and Associations and in the Articles of Association.
+Pursuant to the Articles of Association, the Company is entitled to suspend the exercise of rights attaching to securities belonging to several owners.
 No person can vote at General Meetings of Shareholders using voting rights attaching to securities that had not been timely reported in accordance with the law.